corrode/corrode.github.io/content/blog/ugly/index.md

 Easy!

 I invite you to write your own version first.
-Or at least take a second to consider all the edge-cases, that may occur...
+Or at least take a second to consider all the edge-cases that may occur...

 ## A Painful First Attempt